-Limits RAM usage of a common subtree optimizer (see multi-queries).
-At most this much RAM will be spent to cache keyword occurrences (hits) per each query.
+This setting limits the RAM usage of a common subtree optimizer (see multi-queries).
+At most, this much RAM will be spent to cache keyword occurrences (hits) for each query.
 Setting the limit to 0 disables the optimizer.

 subtree_hits_cache = 16M

 Maximum stack size for a job (coroutine, one search query may cause multiple jobs/coroutines).
-Optional, default is unlimited.
+Optional, default is 128K.

-Each job has it's own stack of 128K.
-When you run a query it's checked for how much stack it requires.
+Each job has its own stack of 128K.
+When you run a query, it's checked for how much stack it requires.
 If the default 128K is enough, it's just processed.
-If it needs more we schedule another job with increased stack, which continues processing.
-The maximum size of such advanced stack is limited by this setting.
+If it needs more, another job with an increased stack is scheduled, which continues processing.
+The maximum size of such an advanced stack is limited by this setting.

-Setting the value to a reasonably high rate will help with processing very deep queries without implication, that overall RAM consumption will grow too high.
-For example, setting it to 1G does not imply that every new job will take 1G of RAM, but if we see that it requires let's say 100M stack, we just allocate 100M for the job.
+Setting the value to a reasonably high rate will help with processing very deep queries without implying that overall RAM consumption will grow too high.
+For example, setting it to 1G does not imply that every new job will take 1G of RAM, but if we see that it requires, let's say, 100M stack, we just allocate 100M for the job.
 Other jobs at the same time will be running with their default 128K stack.
-The same way we can run even more complex queries that need 500M.
-And if only if we see internally that the job requires more than 1G of stack we will fail and report about too low thread_stack.
+The same way, we can run even more complex queries that need 500M.
+And only if we see internally that the job requires more than 1G of stack, we will fail and report about too low thread_stack.

 thread_stack = 8M

-Whether to unlink .old index copies on successful rotation.
+.old table copies on successful rotation.
 Optional, default is 1 (do unlink).

 unlink_old = 0